Kamaru Usman

 Kamarudeen Usman (born May 11, 1987) is a Nigerian-American professional mixed martial artist, former freestyle wrestler, and graduated folkstyle wrestler.
 He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Welterweight Champion.
 Usman is also The Ultimate Fighter 21 tournament winner.
-He is considered one of the greatest Welterweights of all time.
-As of November 18, 2025, he is #8 in the UFC welterweight rankings.
+He is considered one of the greatest welterweights of all time.
+He holds the records for longest winning streak in the UFC welterweight division at 15 and takedown defense percentage (97.3%).
+As of September 5, 2026, he is #12 in the Meta UFC welterweight rankings.

 As a freestyle wrestler, Usman primarily competed at 84 kg, and was a 2010 U.S. University World Team Member.
 Collegiately, he competed at 174 lb, and was the 2010 NCAA Division II national champion, a three–time NCAA Division II All-American, and a NAIA national qualifier.

 Early life

 Usman was born in Auchi, Edo state of Nigeria.
 His father was a major in the Nigerian Army and his mother was a teacher.
 Usman had a modest upbringing during his childhood.
 Usman's father Muhammed Nasiru Usman, who became a pharmacist in the United States, brought his family into the country when Usman was eight years old, immigrating to Dallas, Texas.
 He has two brothers, Kashetu and Mohammed, the latter of whom is also a mixed martial artist and fellow The Ultimate Fighter (TUF) winner.